facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 sidebar_label: Introduction
 ---

-Many things in Hydra can be customized, this includes:
+Many things in Hydra can be customized.
+This includes:
+* Launcher configurations
+* Sweeper configuration
 * Logging configuration
 * Run and Multirun output directory patterns
 * Application help (--help and --hydra-help)